mishraomp/python-git-actions/README.md

 # python-git-actions
 This repository demonstrates how to execute python scripts using git actions for different environments.
 Please follow the below steps to setup your environment.
-This repository has 3 environments: dev, test and prod. but you can add more environments.
+This repository has 3 environments: `dev`, `test` and `prod`. but you can add more environments.

 1. Create a repository in GitHub.
-2. Clone the repository, create the branches as per your requirements, (deploy/dev, deploy/test, deploy/prod) in this case.
+2. Clone the repository, create the branches as per your requirements, (`deploy/dev`, `deploy/test`, `deploy/prod`) in this case.
    1. you can create the branches directly in git or in your IDE.
    2. Development is not done on these branches , these branches are updated through pull requests only.
    3. Since the script is executed on a schedule, this approach of creating branches is necessary to avoid execution of code which is not ready for that environment.